Cover models, Pectorals and Me in the New York Post

 Want to know if my travel plans bring me close to your area?

-Check out my calendar of scheduled appearances.
+Check out my .
 I'd love to meet you - I love meeting romance readers!